HELP STRENGTHEN OUR MINISTRY OF RACIAL JUSTICE

 And we know why we’re here.

-THE CURRENT PROBLEMS
+THE FORMER PROBLEMS

 1. Narrow, confining hallways and a tiny front entry space off the sanctuary.
 Tight spaces impede people movement and discourage long-term member growth.